-APARTMENT HOUSE: A building divided into five (5) or more apartments designed or used solely for residential purposes.
+APARTMENT HOUSE: A building divided into five (5) or more apartments designed or used for residential purposes.
+An apartment house may also contain commercial uses so long as the commercial use is limited to the ground floor of the building.